Commonly Used Brand Name(s)Thalomid

 - For erythema nodosum leprosum:

-- Adults and children 12 years and older—At first, 100 to 300 milligrams (mg) once a day.
+- Adults and children 12 years of age and older—At first, 100 to 300 milligrams (mg) once a day.
 Your doctor may adjust your dose as needed.

 - For multiple myeloma:

-- Adults and children 12 years and older—200 milligrams (mg) once a day together with dexamethasone.
+- Adults and children 12 years of age and older—200 milligrams (mg) once a day together with dexamethasone.
 The dose is repeated every 28 days.

 - For erythema nodosum leprosum: